FraunhoferISST/DataspaceConnector/docs/pages/deployment/database-migration.md

 spring.jpa.hibernate.ddl-auto=validate
 ```

+1. __Make a backup of the database, if not already done!__
-1. Ensure that `spring.flyway.enabled` is set to `true`.
+2. Set `spring.flyway.enabled` to `true`.
-2. Ensure that `spring.flyway.baseline-on-migrate` is set to true, if your database is not empty
+3. Set `spring.flyway.baseline-on-migrate` to true, if your database is not empty before
-   before the migration.
+   the migration.
-3. Set `spring.flyway.baseline-version` to the last connector version used with the database
+4. Set `spring.flyway.baseline-version` to the last connector version used with the database
    (omit the `v`, so e.g. `5.0.0`).
-4. Ensure that `spring.jpa.hibernate.ddl-auto` is set to `validate`.
+5. Ensure that `spring.jpa.hibernate.ddl-auto` is set to `validate`.
-5. __Make a backup of the database, if not already done!__
 6. Start the connector.

 The connector will then perform the migration on start-up.

+The migration should remain enabled after it has been performed once, as new connector versions
+might introduce changes to the database which require another migration.

+### Helm

+The migration is enabled in the `Helm` charts by default.
+If you do not want to perform a
+migration, change the respective properties in the `values.yaml`.

 ## Manual configurations